GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Every computer language has its Shakespeares, and it is a joy to read their code.
-A well-written computer program possesses style, finesse, even humor—and a clarity that rivals the best prose.
+> ### I would make a strong case that programming languages have not improved qualitatively in the last 40 years.
+There is no programming language in use today that is qualitatively better than Simula-67.
 >
-> ~ *Danny Hillis*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts